 The Sprott Physical Uranium Trust (U.UN) (the "Trust") took over the former Uranium Participation Corp.
 (U.TO) and launched an at-the-market program (ATM) on August 17, 2021 to raise capital for the closed-ended trust.
 Since the inception of the ATM program, the Trust has bought significant quantities of uranium causing spot prices to increase.
 In the first year after the Trust initiated its ATM program, over 39 million pounds of uranium were purchased.
+The Trust is currently holding over 62 million pounds of uranium.
 Subsequently, additional physical uranium funds have been launched in Kazakhstan and Switzerland.
 Notably, Kazatomprom, the world's largest uranium producer, is both an investor and uranium supplier to the new physical uranium fund launched in Kazakhstan.